A1kmm/proofsweeper/README.md

 ifWithProof lets you handle the true and false case, and passes in a proof that it is in fact true or false to each branch.

-trueForAllListElems1 through to trueForAllListElems8 let you deal with statements of the form: for all v, given that v is in some list, then some proposition p holds for all v.
-You need to know the length of the list (1 through to 8), and supply the elements of the list, plus a proof for each element of the list.
+trueForAllListElems lets you deal with statements of the form: for all v, given that v is in some list, then some proposition p holds for all v.
+You need to supply the elements of the list, plus a proof for each element of the list.
 You also need to supply the proposition p, and the proof that an equality comparison returning true means the elements are equal.
 This is most usefully used with lists of Coords - in which case you can use eqTestIsEqCoord to provide the proof that true equality comparison means equality.

 ## A simple example proof